Canvas: Working with the DesignPLUS QuickStart Wizard

 Content Blocks

-When using “Content Block” make sure to click within the new content block on the Canvas page.
+When using “Content Blocks” make sure to click within the new content block on the Canvas page.
 Then select the button to Overwrite the new content block and choose the content block you want from the “Midd Content Block Templates” bucket.
 You can also rearrange content blocks right from the sidebar.

 Additional Tips